 The focus on value-based outcomes has become a dominant approach in the health care sector over the last few decades.
-It has also made inroads in other highly-regulated high-risk sectors specifically with regards to regulatory designs and policies associated with safety & security, environmental, as well as public service outcomes.
-This outcome-based perspective influences many things including what compliance systems look like and how they need to perform.
+It has also made inroads in other highly regulated high-risk sectors specifically with regards to regulatory designs and policies associated with safety, security, environmental, as well as public service outcomes.

 The Ends Versus The Means